 Viable re-farming scenarios must be aligned with the Authority's mandate and objectives and impartially benefit the various licensees and stakeholders.
-The Authority's mandates of technology-neutrality,spectrum-efficiency, and promotion of the wireless industry are of particular importance here.
+The Authority's mandates of technology-neutrality, spectrum-efficiency, and promotion of investment are of particular importance herein.
 Additionally, the Authority's specific objective of achieving band contiguity for each of the licensees must be realised.

 In terms of technology neutrality, the Authority continues to observe its non-partisan stance when it comes to the technologies deployed.
-In the GSM900 band, the Authority must therefore acknowledge and facilitate the right of licensees to deploy non-GSM technologies such as Universal Mobile Telecommunications System (UMTS) and LTE.
-The case studies of Sweden, Norway and France adopt similar neutrality views.
+In the GSM900 band, the Authority will therefore acknowledge and facilitate the right of licensees to deploy non-GSM technologies such as Universal Mobile Telecommunications System (UMTS) and LTE - the case studies of Sweden, Norway and France adopt similar neutrality views.

 The Authority has the opportunity to reduce the current number of guard bands in the 900 MHz band.
 Two broad options exist depending on the channelisation plans selected and the policy option preferred by the Authority with respect to responsibility for interference management.
 Applicable channelisation plans include 200 KHz and 5 MHz (applicable 3G, 4G technologies in ITU Region 1 and in South Africa).
-Responsibility for interference management currently with the Authority can also be transferred to operators, thereby eliminating the very conservative imposition of explicit guard bands.
+Responsibility for interference management currently with the Authority can also be shared to some extent with operators, thereby eliminating the very conservative imposition of explicit guard bands.

 It is also the Authority's mandate to promote a vibrant wireless industry.
 To reach this goal, the Authority must promote competition and avoid imposing undue costs on the licensees.
-In addition to measures such as investment protection, it is in the spirit of the Authority's mandate to select the least costly options in the in-band migration of the 880-960 MHz band.
-Specifically, migrations must ensure that licensees are not moved spectrally by too much, unnecessarily.
-The cases of Sweden and Denmark support such orientation.
+In addition to measures such as investment protection, it is in the spirit of' the Authority's mandate to select the least costly options in the in-band migration of the 880-960 MHz band.
+Specifically, migrations must ensure that licensees are not moved extensively or unnecessarily again the cases of Sweden and Norway support such orientation.